kuldeepstat/GDM-DNAm-Biomarker/README.md

 ## Data Availability

 The datasets required to reproduce the analyses will be made available separately.
 Because some of the methylation datasets and intermediate analysis objects are too large for standard GitHub storage, large data files will be deposited in an appropriate research data repository.

 The corresponding repository links, file descriptions, and instructions for reproducing the analysis will be added to the `data/README.md` file.

 **Data repository/DOI:** To be added.

 ## Results

 Large intermediate and final analysis outputs are not stored directly in this GitHub repository.
-Relevant result files will be deposited separately, and links and file descriptions will be provided in `results/README.md`.
+Relevant result files will be deposited separately,and links and file descriptions will be provided in `results/README.md`.

 **Results repository/DOI:** To be added.

 ## Software

 The analyses were conducted primarily in R. Major packages used across the workflow include packages for DNA methylation preprocessing, EWAS, feature selection, machine learning, ROC analysis, and visualization.

 Package-specific dependencies are loaded within the corresponding analysis scripts.
 Detailed software and package-version information will be added to the repository to facilitate reproducibility.

 ## Reproducibility

 The scripts should be executed sequentially where applicable, as outputs generated at earlier stages are used as inputs to subsequent analyses.

 The general workflow is: